johnmartinsson/bird-species-classification/README.md

 pip install -r requirements.txt
 ```

+# Usage Instriction
+Note that these instructions can __not__ be followed right now, but they are rather here as a guidline of an interface that could be implemented.

 ## Train
 The training, and validation data folders should contain the sound files, and a csv file which maps the name of a sound file to a set of ground truth labels.